 Are you required to wear a helmet while operating an ATV?

-In Nevada, there is no legal requirement to wear a helmet while operating an ATV.
+In Nevada, the operator of an ATV or UTV is required to wear a helmet on the highway, which is defined as the entire width between the boundary lines of every public way maintained by a public agency.
+This has been interpreted by the BLM to apply to apply to any trails they maintain. there is no legal requirement to wear a helmet if you are not the operator of the ATV.
 Even with no legal requirement, we always recommend you wear a helmet for your safety, and have a great budget-friendly helmet we recommend.
 Travis also points out that there are certain popular areas in Nevada for four wheeling that are privately owned and do require that all riders where helmets, so you should be sure to check out the restrictions if you are riding on a privately-owned riding area.

 Where are you permitted to ride in Nevada?